Litoria verreauxii

 Description

 A medium-sized species of frog reaching up to 3.5 cm in body length.
 It has a dark brown, light brown, or green back with two wide, brown, longitudinal stripes along the middle, starting between the eyes.
 There are sometimes dark brown patches on the side.
 There is a dark brown stripe from the tip of the snout to the arm, and a cream-coloured patch underneath the eye.
 The belly is white.
 The pupil is horizontal and the iris is gold.
 The front and back of the thighs are orange, and the groin is yellow with black spots.
 Fingers are unwebbed and toes are half-webbed, both with small discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Rawlinsonia, resulting in the proposed species name of Rawlinsonia verreauxii.

 Breeding Biology